jajetloh/quokkasim-book/src/introduction.md

 - Rust's strict compiler ensures all possible cases are explicitly handled and enforces the principle of making impossible states unrepresentable.
 This aligns perfectly with simulation modeling, where defining clear rules and handling unforeseen edge cases is crucial for reliable extrapolation beyond empirical data and known behaviours.

 - Rust is the world's [most admired programming language](https://survey.stackoverflow.co/2024/technology#admired-and-desired-language-desire-admire), and has [maintained this status for the last 8 years](https://github.blog/developer-skills/programming-languages-and-frameworks/why-rust-is-the-most-admired-language-among-developers/)

+**Why choose QuokkaSim over SimPy?**

+Two main points:
+- **Performance** - plain and simple.
+Faster performance and a smaller memory footprint means not only faster model development and scenario runs, but also unlocks many more opportunities for use e.g. integrations into ML models, embedment in web applications etc.
+- **Maintainability** especially for larger simulation models.
+Different from SimPy, **QuokkaSim** provides a comprehensive framework of components that can be used as-is, or extended by defining custom components, and also benefits from the strictness of Rust's compiler and borrow checker, to provide modellers less time debugging 'plumbing' issues, and more time on business logic and features.

 **Yes, this FAQ is bare.
 Please let JJ know if you have any questions - I'd like to add more to this section!**